netxms/netxms-doc/admin/event-processing.rst

        that is considered true in NXSL language, e.g. non-zero number or array).
        For more information about |product_name| scripting language please refer to the chapter :ref:`scripting` in this manual.

+       **Note**\ : Script execution is a blocking operation - event processor will wait for the script to complete.
+Make sure that script is written in a way that it would execute quickly.
    * - **Action**
      - Sub-sections of **Action** section determine what actions are performed if an event meets all conditions of a rule.
 If checkbox :guilabel:`Stop